bmeCEA/Robothon2023_Team_OSCAR/README.md

 - Eigen: for C++ matrix computations
 - Numpy: for python mathematical computations
 - Open-CV: for 2D/3D image computation
-- ROS Melodic: for communication and robot handling
+- actionlib : this is the basic library to use ROS actions
 - Universal Robot ROS driver
 - ur_robot_driver: http://wiki.ros.org/ur_robot_driver